April 21, 2025

 Why is document management for AP important?

-The typical accounts payable documentation process includes the following steps:
+The typical accounts payable documentation process:

 • Receiving supplier invoices